Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Experiments

 To assess the contribution of individual components of \talismantwo, we conducted an ablation study in which selected improvements were disabled.
 The results are shown in Figure~\ref{fig:ablation}.
 When disabling \cmsgen-based sampling and instead using uniform input sampling as in \talisman (left plot), \talismantwo fails to solve 24 benchmarks and exhibits increased runtimes on almost all remaining instances.
 Restricting the approach to linear rewriting only (middle plot) reduces the number of solved benchmarks to 98.
 Conversely, when only nonlinear rewriting is applied (right plot), 79 benchmarks can be solved; however, within this subset, \talismantwo is faster than the hybrid configuration in 63 cases, indicating that nonlinear rewriting is particularly effective on selected instances but lacks overall robustness when used in isolation.

-We evaluated the impact of replacing our custom linear algebra routines entirely by \flint, which increases the overall runtime by 34\% on average.
-We also investigated whether using (pseudo) Mersenne primes, i.e., primes of the form $2^{k} - c$ with small $c$, improves performance in the proving phase.
+We evaluated the impact of replacing our custom linear algebra routines by \flint, which increases the overall runtime by 34\% on average.
+We also investigated whether using (pseudo-)Mersenne primes, i.e., primes of the form $2^{k} - c$ with small $c$, improves performance in the proving phase.
 Our intuition was that guessed linear relations often contain coefficients that are powers of two.
-Modulo (pseudo) Mersenne primes, such coefficients map to small residues, which could simplify the SAT-based verification.
-To test this conjecture, we compared the default configuration of \talismantwo using only pseudo Mersenne primes in the range $2^{16} \pm 50$ with a configuration using randomly selected primes from the interval $[2^{15}, 2^{17}]$.
-The latter exhibited only a negligible average slowdown of 1.2\%, indicating that the choice of primes has little practical impact.
+Modulo (pseudo-)Mersenne primes, such coefficients map to small residues, which could simplify the SAT-based verification as smaller integers lead to smaller propositional encodings.
+To test this conjecture, we compared the default configuration of \talismantwo using only pseudo-Mersenne primes in the range $2^{16} \pm 50$ with a configuration using randomly selected primes from the interval $[2^{15}, 2^{17}]$.
+The latter exhibited only a negligible average slowdown of $1.2\%$.
+We have also evaluated the impact of different prime sizes.
+Using 8-bit primes results in an average slowdown of $27\%$ compared to the 16-bit default, likely due to increased memory traffic from more parallel threads.
+In contrast, 31-bit primes lead to a slowdown of $394\%$, with only 161 out of 207 benchmarks solved within the \SI{300}{\second} time limit.
+This significant degradation is caused by substantially higher SAT verification costs due to larger coefficients in the guesses.